zambranoasto/PPAV11_2026/README.md

 ## Instructions
 The code was tested using R (v4.3.0) on Windows, but it should be compatible with later versions of R and other operating systems.

 Before running the scripts, the working directory containing the input data must be specified at the beginning of each R script.
-Input datasets links and preprocessing steps are described in data/README.md.
+Input datasets links and preprocessing steps are described in Data README.md.

 The scripts can be run independently, but are intended to be executed in the following order:
 1. ROC_curve_cross_validation.R